Princesses of Muerning, part 2

 “Who?” asked Xenia.

-“Narabus, the Arachnoid King,” He said.
+“The Arachnoid King,” He said.
+“Zhinubian, the Lord of Spiders.”

 Chapter 5:

-“Narabus?”
+“Zhinubian?”
 Xenia asked.
 “I’ve read stories with that name.”

-“I’m sure you have,” Said their teacher.
+“I’m sure you have,” said their teacher.
 “He is not unknown.”

 “Peace children,” Their teacher said.
 “Let peace be in your hearts, but yes I will ready you.
 That is why I have come.”

-By winters end the girls had grown.
+By winter’s end, the girls had grown.
 They were children still but wiser of mind and stronger of body.

 “Are we ready?”
 Xenia asked.